gunjandatta/blog/_posts/2022/2022-10-13-spfx-tenant-wide-deployment.md

 This post will go a work-around for SPFx extensions deployed across all site collections within a SharePoint 2019 On-Premise web application.

+_From the community feedback, I created a [code walkthrough](https://dattabase.com/examples/#spfx-banner) to further go over this blog post:_

 <!--more-->

 ### SPFx Tenant-Wide Deployments